ROCm/omnitrace/docs/how-to/profiling-python-scripts.rst

 .. note::

-   When ``omnitrace-python`` is used without built-ins, the profiling results will likely be cluttered by numerous functions called during the importing of more complex modules, e.g. ``import numpy``.
+   When ``omnitrace-python`` is used without built-ins, the profiling results can be cluttered by the numerous functions called when more complex modules are imported, such as ``import numpy``.

 Omnitrace Python source instrumentation configuration
 -------------------------------------------------------------